yinqiwen/ardb/README.md

      + max_open_files*4194304
      + (size in NewLRUCache initialization)

-If you want to limit the total memory usage, you should tweak configuration options whoose names start with 'leveldb.' in ardb.conf.
+If you want to limit the total memory usage, you should tweak configuration options whoose names start with `leveldb.` in ardb.conf.